-The contract for design and construction of the corridor's electrification, between San Francisco station at 4th and King Streets and the Tamien Station in San Jose, was awarded to Balfour Beatty Infrastructure, Inc. The contract for the manufacture of high-performance electric trains was awarded to Stadler U.S., Inc. Design and construction is ongoing.
-Caltrain has announced that the launch of electrified service has been delayed until late 2024.
-The delay is due to a range of factors, including complications in the installation of signal systems, unforeseen conditions under Caltrain's tracks, and the coronavirus (COVID-19) pandemic, which severely disrupted supply chains necessary to the project.
+The contract for design and construction of the corridor's electrification, between San Francisco station at 4th and King Streets and the Tamien Station in San Jose, was awarded to Balfour Beatty Infrastructure, Inc. The contract for the manufacture of high-performance electric trains was awarded to Stadler U.S., Inc. Construction is ongoing.
+There has been some delay due to a range of factors, including complications in the installation of signal systems, unforeseen conditions under Caltrain's tracks, and the coronavirus (COVID-19) pandemic, which severely disrupted supply chains necessary to the project.
+Caltrain is forecasting the PCEP substantial completion date for April 2024 and revenue service to begin in September 2024.
+Caltrain is working with project funding partners to address increased project costs.
+VTA continues to reimburse Caltrain for our share of project related costs.